desjarlais/Scintilla.NET/README.md

 * [ScintillaTabbedTextControl](https://github.com/VPKSoft/ScintillaTabbedTextControl) - A tabbed control for Scintilla.NET to display multiple documents
 * [ScintillaNetPrinting](https://github.com/desjarlais/ScintillaNetPrinting) - Add print functionallity to Scintilla.NET
 * [AutoCompleteMenu-ScintillaNET](https://github.com/Ahmad45123/AutoCompleteMenu-ScintillaNET) - Adds an autocomplete menu to ScintillaNET that's more flexible.
+* [ScintillaNET-FindReplaceDialog](https://github.com/desjarlais/ScintillaNET-FindReplaceDialog) project for adding a Find/Replace dialog to ScintillaNET (thanks to @Stumpii)

 ### Project Status
 This project is continuing from the abandoned [ScintllaNET](https://github.com/jacobslusser/ScintillaNET) by Jacob Slusser and transferred from [VPKSoft](https://github.com/VPKSoft) who has done an incredible job of updating and extending the original project.